aborroy/alfresco-solr-monitoring/README.md

 * `solr-exporter/solr6-exporter-config.xml` parsing rules for JSON Response from http://127.0.0.1:8083/solr6/admin/metrics.
 Additional information to configure this file can be obtained in https://github.com/apache/lucene-solr/tree/releases/lucene-solr/7.3.0/solr/contrib/prometheus-exporter/conf
 * `prometheus/prometheus.yml` adds new job for `solr-exporter` target in order to include results in Prometheus
+* `grafana/datasources/prometheus.yml` Prometheus data source configuration
+* `grafana/dashboards/solr.yml` Solr Dashboard configuration
-* `grafana/grafana-solr6-dashboard.json` sample Grafana Dashboard showing metrics from Prometheus
+* `grafana/grafana-solr6-dashboard.json` sample source for Grafana Dashboard showing metrics from Prometheus

 # How to use this composition